Wally869/FTX_MoveAnalyzer/README.md

 1- Add link github to gh-pages site
 2- No tooltip yet for charts
 3- Adjust legend and radius of scatterplot to width screen
+4- Use another library for charting. flutters chart is a mess for tooltips

 ## Known Issues
 - Display will break down on iPhone 5/SE in landscape mode
 - Scatterchart too cluttered on mobile
 - Need to set adaptative legend dependent on screen width
+- Scatterplot legend not enough width in mobile mode